gronkanium/gronka/index.md

 ## what it does

-gronka takes video files or images you send in discord and converts them to gifs. no fancy features, no bloat - just straightforward file conversion.
+gronka takes video files or images you send in discord and converts them to gifs. no fancy features, no bloat, just straightforward file conversion.

 it supports most common video formats (mp4, mov, webm, avi, mkv) and image formats (png, jpg, jpeg, webp, gif). yes, it can convert gifs to gifs. don't ask why, just embrace it.